Khushi119/CMOS_iNVERTER_SCHEMATIC_DESIGN/README.md

 ### Tools and Technologies ------->
 ---
-Cadence Virtuoso 6.1.7-64b – Schematic and Layout Design GPDK 90 nm – Process Design Kit (PDK) used for technology-specific parameters and rules
+Cadence Virtuoso 6.1.7-64b – Schematic and Layout Design <br>
+GPDK 90 nm – Process Design Kit (PDK) used for technology-specific parameters and rules